 Bell Car Insurance Trustpilot

-Reviews of Bell at Trustpilot are bleak, with 69% of the 150+ customers who have left reviews scoring Bell with a "Bad" one-star rating.
+Reviews of Bell at Trustpilot are bleak, with 74% of the 200 or so customers who have left reviews scoring Bell with a "Bad" one-star rating.
 What is the most common complaint?
 Customers have a wide range of issues with Bell, from cancellation charges to experienced drivers being issued with a black box to unexpectedly bad driving reports from the black box.
 This can be an issue as you're meant to get a discount if you demonstrate safe driving—if the box isn't tracking your driving style well then this can have a financial impact on you later.
+But we want to point out that the customer ratings are based on a really small number of reviewers, and whenever that's the case you tend to get just complaints and a poor score (in contrast to companies who push a ratings request onto customers after purchase or a customer experience, which tends to favor more positive experiences).
 Here's a sample of real customer reviews on Trustpilot for Bell:

 "I recently had a renewal issue with Bell...
 The person allocated to my case was extremely helpful and attentive and I was given a correct refund without any hassle or complications.
 Their customer service is outstanding."